Lateral movement cybersecurity is essential for protection best practices

 It is essential for organizations to have a comprehensive lateral movement protection security strategy in place that includes preventive and detective controls such as role-based access controls, least privilege principles, microsegmentation, intrusion detection and prevention systems, endpoint protection solutions, incident response and incident management plans.

-Only by implementing lateral movement controls and Zero Trust best practices can organizations effectively detect and prevent the spread of malicious activity within a network, thus limiting the scope and impact of a cyber attack and protecting their valuables from invaders.
+Only by implementing lateral movement controls and Zero Trust best practices can organizations effectively detect and prevent the spread of malicious activity within a network, thus limiting the scope and impact of lateral movement cyber security attack and protecting their valuables from invaders.